Hosting and bandwidth provided by MacAce.net.

 Also see:

-• What are the differences between the iPod touch 3rd Gen (Late 2009) and the iPod touch 2nd Gen?
+• What are all the differences between the iPod touch 3rd Gen (Late 2009) and the iPod touch 2nd Gen?

-EveryMac.com and EveryiPhone.com are provided "as is" without warranty of any kind whatsoever.
-EveryMac.com, EveryiPhone.com, and the author thereof, shall not be held responsible or liable, under any circumstances, for any damages resulting from the use or inability to use the information within.
-For complete disclaimer and copyright information please read and understand the Terms of Use and the Privacy Policy before using either website.
-Use of any content or images without expressed permission is not allowed, although links to any page are welcomed and appreciated.
+Established in 1996, EveryMac.com has been created by experts with decades of experience with Apple hardware.
+EveryMac.com includes, and always has included, original research incorporating detailed, hands-on inspection of packaging, computers, and devices as well as extensive real-world use.
+All information is provided in good faith, but no website or person is perfect.
+Accordingly, EveryMac.com is provided "as is" without warranty of any kind whatsoever.
+EveryMac.com, and the authors thereof, shall not be held responsible or liable, under any circumstances, for any damages resulting from the use or inability to use the information within.
+For complete disclaimer and copyright information please read and understand the Terms of Use and the Privacy Policy before using EveryMac.com.
+Copying, scraping, or use of any content without expressed permission is not allowed, although links to any page are welcomed and appreciated.